mshiffer/arl_RODE/README.md

+__Modifications to the SMAC Environments: In the SMAC framework, an attacking action is tied to a specific enemy unit.
+However, when the environment is reset at each episode, the same action ID may correspond to different enemies.
+This variability alters the semantics of actions across different episodes, making it difficult to learn consistent and meaningful action representations.
+Therefore, we sorted enemies in the SMAC environment file.__

 # RODE: Learning Roles to Decompose Multi-Agent Tasks

 RODE ([ArXiv Link](https://arxiv.org/pdf/2010.01523.pdf)) is a scalable role-based multi-agent learning method which effectively discovers roles based on joint action space decomposition according to action effects.
 It establishes a new state of the art on the StarCraft multi-agent benchmark.